TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 it's on!
-Black Friday sale. sign up now to receive Black Friday deals and Cyber Monday steals. sign up now pre-order The Amazing Spider-Man on DVD &.
-Blu-ray with exclusive Target content. pre-order Spider-Man DVD oops, there is a problem
+Black Friday sale. sign up now to receive Black Friday deals and Cyber Monday steals. sign up now save up to 20% on Christmas tress.
+Christmas trees oops, there is a problem

 Target.com requires **javascript** to be enabled.